 Acceptable use statement

-Oxford Sports LTC understand the importance of online communication for children and young people’s development.
-However we recognise that relevant safeguards need to be put in place to ensure children and young people remain safe while online or using social media.
+Oxford Sports LTC understands the importance of online communication for children and young people’s development.
+However, we recognise that relevant safeguards need to be put in place to ensure children and young people remain safe while online or using social media.

 We ask that all parents* spend a few minutes to read through and discuss this statement with their child.